undead-gio/pictionary/README.md

 ## Getting Started

-These instruction will get you a coppy of the project on your local machine, for developing, testing or just to have fun with your friends!
+These instruction will get you a copy of the project on your local machine, for developing, testing or just to have fun with your friends!
 This application is made of a frontend and a back-end, in the following lines you'll see how to make these working together.

 ## Download